Renault Kadjar: Overview

 The car received a facelift in 2018, with production of the remodeled car starting some time the following year.
 With four new engines to replace the old, a change to the exterior design and an updated interior with more space for items, updated infotainment system and some small changes to the climate control.

-The Kadjar production was stopped mid-July 2022.
+Kadjar production stopped in mid-July 2022, after 685,261 units produced at the Palencia and Wuhan sites.

 Engines

 The cylinder head of the 1.3L direct-injection turbo petrol motor was designed by Daimler, utilising a rare compact triangular "Delta" design.
 It incorporates a bore spray coating, a petrol particulate filter in the exhaust system, and the Mercedes application in the A-Class adds cylinder deactivation.